wn-doolittle/caliper-spec/caliper-impl-guide.md

  - profile is described in core
  - and might be extensions
  - manifested in JSON as a different @context string by adding `-extension`

+- Talk about how upgrades happen for both sides.
+Should receiver of events try to understand all previous versions of a profile?
+Explain everything needed to understand the scope of implementing upgraded core versions and profiles.

 ## Code Libraries, Examples, and Test Servers